 After a classical piano training, playing piano on countless sessions, and holding down a job in a pub band in Ilford, Rick Wakeman joined the Strawbs in 1970 and shot to stardom.
 He left in July 1971 to join Yes and has had an enormously prolific solo career.

 Six Wives was made by Rick after his departure from Strawbs, and, in the face of astonishment from A&M, made number 7 in the UK charts and the Top 30 in the US.
 Apart from being an excellent album, it is of more than usual interest to Strawbs fans - on "Catherine Howard" which closes Side 1, Dave Cousins plays banjo, Dave Lambert plays guitar, Chas Cronk plays bass and Barry de Souza plays drums.
-This is believed to be the occasion Cousins met Cronk and marked him out - scant months later, Cousins, Lambert and Cronk would be playing together in the reformed Strawbs after the split with Hudson Ford, a partnership which lasted for around 5 years until Lambert left during the recording of Heartbreak Hill.
+Scant months later, Cousins, Lambert and Cronk would be playing together in the reformed Strawbs after the split with Hudson Ford, a partnership which lasted for around 5 years until Lambert left during the recording of Heartbreak Hill, but which resumed again since Chas rejoined both Acoustic and Electric Strawbs in 2004.

 Rick's departure was reputedly the inspiration for Cousins' bitter lyrics in "Tomorrow", but the rift can't have lasted long as Rick played beautifully on Dave's solo album TwoWeeks Last Summer, particularly in evidence on the mighty "Blue Angel" and "Ways And Means".
 He next played on the Nomadness album, amidst studio high-jinks which saw first the Strawbs disrobed and then Wakeman (you can hear Cousins chuckling about it on "Tokyo Rosie").